gentlee/redux-light/README.md

 # redux-light

-Simplified approach of using redux **without any boilerplate** - no action objects and reducers!
+Simplified approach of using redux with single reducer and **without any boilerplate**!
 And bonus - you will see how to use redux without additional async packages like `redux-thunk`.

+Two reducers to choose from:
+1. `createOneLevelReducer` - this one just have a single level object state, similar to **zustand**.
+Reducer just merges states using `{...old, ...new}`.
-Based on **single reducer** that merges new state for each root property (2-level merge).
+2. `createTwoLevelReducer` - [Default from v1 and v2] second one that merges new state for each root property (2-level merge).
 Pseudocode of reducer is:

 ```typescript
 const newState = { ...oldState }